 - Use a computer with a wired connection to the Internet to minimize connection issues.

 - If your computer locks up or freezes during the middle of the assessment, try hitting the "Refresh" button on your browser.
 If that does not work, close your browser and log back in.
 The work you have already submitted is saved, and the assessment will pick up at the point you left off.

 - When you complete the assessment, you will see a screen with a pie chart and the % score (% Mastery) that you earned on the ALEKS Assessment.
-You may want to print this screen for your own records.

 - Please enter your LUC user name and your password.

 - The username corresponds to the letters appearing before '@luc.edu' in your Loyola University Chicago email address.

 - New Students: If you see the Next Stop portlet, you will find ALEKS linked there.

 - Returning Students: Look in the Enterprise Menu, under Academics for a link to ALEKS.

 Clicking on the "ALEKS" link will launch a web browser where you can initiate the sample ALEKS placement assessment as previously dictated.